 In 2012, Odetayo and his partners started the Wennovation hub, Nigeria’s first technology incubator to support tech companies, with support from the Nigerian CBN-Entrepreneurship Development Centre.

 Odetayo and his partners, who were all in their late 20s and early 30s when they launched the company, pooled together their resources, with some of them leaving their lucrative jobs in the US and using their pension funds to invest in startups across Africa.
-A risky move considering that 80% of businesses in Africa fail within five years of existence.
+This was a risky move considering that 80% of businesses in Africa fail within five years of existence.